automl/CARL/main/_sources/source/environments/environment_families/box2d.rst.txt

     :align: left
     :alt: Screenshot of CARLLunarLanderEnv

+Here, the lunar lander should be safely navigated to its landing pad.
+The lander's body, physics and simulation dynamics can be manipulated via the context features.

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLLunarLanderEnv.png
     :width: 50%
     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

-:raw-html:`<br />`
-Here, the lunar lander should be safely navigated to its landing pad.
-The lander's body, physics and simulation dynamics can be manipulated via the context features.
+    Influence of context settings on an agent trained on the default environment.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLLunarLanderEnv.csv